RECCAP2-ocean/R2-shared-resources/regions/README.md

 ## Coastal ocean

-For the coastal ocean, we could use the COSCATs coastal regions as a mask (Laurelle et al. 2013).
+For the coastal ocean, we could use the MARCATs coastal regions as a mask (Laurelle et al. 2013).
 The map below was made from the shapefile and converted to a binned 1° map.

 Note that this has not been discussed and is only a suggestion!
 Further topics for discussion include how coastal ocean will be integrated with open ocean flux estimates.